 In many ways, that quote validates how important very successful businesses view public relations.
 Yet it is not always at the top of the list when business strategies are put together.
 PR is one of the most valuable tools a company can utilize, yet at the same time it is often one of the most misunderstood and misused forms of marketing and communications.
-While there are several posts on what good PR is, it is even more important to understand what PR is not and the common mistakes that people make when looking to harness the power of PR.
+While there are several posts on what good public relations is, it is even more important to understand what PR is not and the common mistakes that people make when looking to harness the power of public relations.

 Topping the list of PR mistakes is the lack of investment.
 PR can be done in-house or through an agency.
 However, most attempts to garner good PR fail because of a lack of knowledge on how to do it properly or an unwillingness to invest enough time and resources for it to succeed.
 This comes in as the top PR mistake.

-If the entirety of your PR strategy consists of writing short press releases and distributing them through distribution service like PR W*b, PR N*wsw*re, etc., then you are likely doomed to fail before you ever begin.
+If the entirety of your public relations strategy consists of writing short press releases and distributing them through distribution service like PR W*b, PR N*wsw*re, etc., then you are likely doomed to fail before you ever begin.

-Marketing departments that dedicate a chunk of the budget to PR are much more likely to have a return on their investment (ROI) than businesses that just “dabble” in PR.
+Marketing departments that dedicate a chunk of the budget to PR are much more likely to have a return on their investment (ROI) than businesses that just “dabble” in public relations.

-If you are willing to avoid the most common PR mistake and commit to the your investment, then the next step is to develop a roadmap to success.
-Any PR strategy will need to take into account who the target audience is and what their needs are likely to be.
+If you are willing to avoid the most common PR mistake and commit to your investment, then the next step is to develop a roadmap to success.
+Any public relations strategy will need to take into account who the target audience is and what their needs are likely to be.
 Remember, you are not selling or pushing a product with PR but instead providing a solution.

 In this phase it is also crucial to understand your own brand.
 What is your value proposition, your key differentiators, your unique selling proposition and how do they align with how your competitors are positioned in the market?

-To reap the greatest success out of a PR campaign, it is critical that you design a story for the brand that travels on a unique path, therefore standing out from the crowd.
+To reap the greatest success out of a public relations campaign, it is critical that you design a story for the brand that travels on a unique path, therefore standing out from the crowd.
 More tips on putting together good PR strategy can be found here.